scarletquasar/Stalk/README.md

 # Stalk

-Stalk is a one click MITM proxy
+Stalk is a "malware like" MITM proxy

 ## Usage